-Mothers Day in UK is celebrated with great excitement and verve but it does not fall on the same date as in US.
-In UK, Mother's Day celebrations takes place on the fourth Sunday in the month of Lent.
+Mothers Day in the UK is celebrated with great excitement and verve but it does not fall on the same date as in the US.
+In the UK, Mother's Day celebrations take place on the fourth Sunday in the month of Lent.
 Since the Lent days are not fixed, the date for mothers Day changes every year.

 In England the day dedicated for mothers was more commonly called Mothering Sunday as people, mainly children visited their 'Mother Church' or the church of their home and not the 'Daughter Church', the closest church in the vicinity.
 After paying a visit to church, children met their mothers and presented them flowers, which they gathered from bushes along the way.
 Girls baked special cakes called 'Simnel Cakes' for their mothers.

 The tradition of Mothering Sunday stopped with the advent of Industrial Revolution in England when the working conditions and life pattern changed.
 Over the period of time one Sunday - 4th Sunday in Lent (3 weeks before Easter) was reserved in the honor of mothers.
 In the present time, original meaning of Mothering Sunday has been lost and has taken the form and name of Mothers Day in US.